XuhangLi/EmpirDE/README.md

 -   `empirical_pvalue`: Empirical p-values based on corrected test statistic.
 This is the final DE testing p-value of WPS DE framework.
 -   `FDR`: False Discovery Rate (FDR) of the DE test.
 This is the final DE testing FDR of WPS DE framework.

-It is notable that running full **wpsDE** analysis on a real data set (e.g., 10,000 genes x 100 conditions x 3 replicates) can be time consuming.
+It is notable that running full **EmpirDE** analysis on a real data set (e.g., 10,000 genes x 100 conditions x 3 replicates) can be time consuming.
 It is expected to see prolonged run time up to several hours.
 We are working on integrating parallelization functions to increase the performance.

-For users interested in custom use of functionalities in **wpsDE**, the following code gives a quick example on two common applications:
+For users interested in custom use of functionalities in **EmpirDE**, the following code gives a quick example on two common applications:

 _To analyze the empirical null of a test statistic matrix, run_